edwn112/Vengeance/README.md

 # Vengeance

-Chess engine written in C
+A hobby chess engine
--uses bitboards for board representation
+  - uses C as the main language
--
+  - using bitboards